nhsd-exeter/sfrunner/README.md

 ### Leapp

 This enables you to 'assume' using a friendly UI, and use the assumed role inside sfrunner

+Leapp requires the awscli, so install either from:

+* homebrew `brew install awscli` - you may need to install the session manager plugin as well (https://docs.aws.amazon.com/systems-manager/latest/userguide/install-plugin-macos-overview.html)
+* or install direct from aws (https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

 Download from [Leapp](https://www.leapp.cloud/download/desktop-app)